Classes and Summer Camps

 In Windhorse classes and camps, youth learn horsemanship and riding skills while also learning social emotional skills like leadership, partnership, communication, trust, empathy and more.
 They gain tremendous confidence partnering with a 1000-pound horse while also learning about themselves and their own capacity for leadership.
 Windhorse programs also help alleviate anxiety and build awareness of self and others.

 Windhorse Equine Learning offers classes in three 6-week sessions throughout the year (spring, summer and fall), and summer camps in June and July.
 Our classes are two hours per week and take place at Windhorse, 3477 Johnson Road in Bozeman.
 Summer camps are three hours per day for five consecutive days.
 Windhorse serves youth from third grade through high school.
-The fee is $350 for both classes and camps; needs-based scholarships are available.
+The fee is $350 for classes and $400 for camps; needs-based scholarships are available.
 Complete the registration application below, and apply for a scholarship at https://windhorseequinelearning.org/what-we-do/scholarships.html.